vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/config.md

 - Type: `string`
 - Required: No

-部署域名
+Deploy hostname.

 ### author

 - Type: `string`
 - Required: No

-Default author
+Default author.

 ### restrictions

 - Type: `string`
 - Required: No

-The age rating of the content, the format is `[int]+`, such as `'13+'`
+The age rating of the content, the format is `[int]+`, such as `'13+'`.

 ### twitterID

 - Type: `string`
 - Required: No

-Fill in your twitter username
+Fill in your twitter username.

 ### isArticle

 - Type: `(page: Page) => boolean`
 - Required: No

-Use this option to judge whether the page is an article
+Use this option to judge whether the page is an article.

 ### ogp

 - Type: `<ExtendObject = Record<string, unknown>>(ogp: SeoContent, info: PageSeoInfo<ExtendObject>) => SeoContent`
 - Required: No

-Custom OPG Generator
+Custom OPG Generator.

 You can use this options to edit OGP tags.